GeoscienceAustralia/ga-wphase/README.md

 ## Using Docker

-If you're running Linux with Docker and curl installed, you should be able to build a docker container for development simply by running (as root) `./run-or-build-container.sh build`.
+If you're running Linux with Docker and curl installed, you should be able to build docker containers for development and production simply by running (as root) `./run-or-build-container.sh build`.
+By default, this will build two very similar containers: `wphase` and `wphase-dev`.

+### `wphase-dev`

-The resulting container is designed for development use; it does not have wphase installed, just all the dependencies.
+This container is designed for development use; it does not have wphase installed, just all the dependencies.
 I mount the current folder at */wphase*.  when launching the container (which is done for you if you use `run-or-build-container.sh`).

 When you launch an interactive bash session on the container (e.g. using the